ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-use-milestones.md

 Everytime a new block is received the height of a node changes and Core will check if there is a milestone that needs to be activated.
 Milestones are always merged from the earliest to the latest to ensure that all properties of the initial milestone are still intact and properties are only modified or added but never removed.

 As previously explained the milestones are just collections of configurations that have keys and values.
-Lets take a look at the `devnet` milestones of Ark.
+Lets take a look at the `devnet` milestones of ARK.

 ```json
 [